learn-co-curriculum/phrg-what-is-the-asset-pipeline/README.md

 3. Preprocessing
 4. Fingerprinting

 Finally, definitely check out the DHH Keynote where he introduces the asset pipeline, https://www.youtube.com/watch?v=cGdCI2HhfAU.
-It's good, I promise.
+It's good — I promise.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/what-is-the-asset-pipeline' title='What Is The Asset Pipeline'>What Is The Asset Pipeline</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/what-is-the-asset-pipeline'>What Is The Asset Pipeline</a> on Learn.co and start learning to code for free.</p>